apache/arrow/docs/source/python/extending_types.rst

-The example given here implements an extension type for the `pandas "period" data type <https://pandas.pydata.org/pandas-docs/stable/user_guide/timeseries.html#time-span-representation>`__, represententing time spans (e.g., a frequency of a day, a month, a quarter, etc).
+The example given here implements an extension type for the `pandas "period" data type <https://pandas.pydata.org/pandas-docs/stable/user_guide/timeseries.html#time-span-representation>`__, representing time spans (e.g., a frequency of a day, a month, a quarter, etc).
 It is stored as an int64 array which is interpreted as the number of time spans of the given frequency since 1970.